gmoyanollc/java-json-schema-generator/soi-track/src/main/resources/tool-bin/README.md

   Node v6.9.1 | nodejs
   XJC 2.2.8 | java-1.8.0-openjdk

-## Extract
+## Extract XML Schema Content
-This task extracts valuable XML Schema content ignored by Java XJC/JAXB.
+This task extracts valuable XML Schema content ignored by Java XJC/JAXB, see [Add support for XML schema facets and documentation #917](https://github.com/javaee/jaxb-v2/issues/917).

 XML documentation and facets for each data component are converted and formatted as JSON data structures.
 Facets include value constraints such as numeric maximum and minimum, and character string length.

     ```
     .------------.